arvinder004/Simple-Task-Managment-System/README.md

 - Start the server with `node server.js` (ensure `.env` is configured).
 - Use the endpoints above with proper authentication (JWT in `Authorization` header).

+---

+# Frontend: How It Works

+## Overview
+The frontend is a React app (built with Vite) that talks to the backend REST API.
+It handles authentication (JWT), role-based access (user vs admin), and task management (CRUD) through a small service layer that wraps `axios`.

+## Routing & Layout
+- `Layout.jsx`: Shared shell (e.g., navbar) wrapping all pages.
+- `HomePage.jsx`: Landing page with links to login/register.
+- `LoginPage.jsx` / `RegisterPage.jsx`: Auth forms; on success a JWT is stored in `localStorage` and the user is redirected to their dashboard.
+- `ProtectedRoutes.jsx`: Guards routes that require authentication.
+If there’s no token, the user is redirected to login.
+- `Dashboard.jsx`: Decides which dashboard to render based on the authenticated user’s role.
+  - `UserDashboard.jsx`: For regular users.
+  - `AdminDashboard.jsx`: For admins.

+## Authentication Flow
+1. User submits credentials on `LoginPage.jsx`.
+2. `frontend/src/services/api.js` calls `POST /api/auth/login`.
+3. On success, the JWT is saved to `localStorage` and attached to subsequent requests via an axios request interceptor.
+4. Protected routes check for a token; absence redirects to login.

+## Data Layer (API Service)
+- `frontend/src/services/api.js` centralizes HTTP calls via an `axios` instance:
+  - Request interceptor: adds `Authorization: Bearer <token>` if present.
+  - Response interceptor: logs errors and forwards them to the UI.
+- Exposed functions map to backend endpoints, e.g., `signin`, `signup`, `getTasks`, `addTask`, `updateTask`, `deleteTask`.

+## User Task Management
+- `UserTaskManagement.jsx` (used by `UserDashboard.jsx`) fetches the user’s tasks and displays them.
+- Users can create, update, and delete tasks; each action calls the corresponding API function and updates the UI.

+## Admin Capabilities
+- `AdminDashboard.jsx` provides management views:
+  - View all non-admin users
+  - Create/update/delete users
+  - View and manage a specific user’s tasks

+## State & Feedback
+- Minimal global state; components fetch as needed.
+- API calls surface errors in the console and to the UI (e.g., toasts/messages) where implemented.